liyanlin06/liyanlin06/README.md

 -->

 - 🔭 I’m Yanlin Li, a master student majoring in Artificial Intelligence at National University of Singapore.
-- 🌱 My research interets are multi-LLMs reasoning and AI for cognitive sciences (psychology or cognitive linguistics).
+- 🌱 My research interets are multi-modal LLMs reasoning and AI for cognitive sciences (psychology or cognitive linguistics).
-- 👯 I’m looking to collaborate on multi-LLMs and other cognitive sciences or social sciences.
+- 👯 I’m looking to collaborate on multi-modal LLMs and other cognitive sciences or social sciences.
 - 📫 My mails: yanlin.li@u.nus.edu (preferred), anthony.yl.li@outlook.com.